-The Opioid Crisis: How the candidates would solve it
+The Great American Opioid Crisis: How the 2020 presidential candidates plan to solve it

 What are the plans, and are they enough?